 - there was no specialist on-site to authorise it.

 Indeed, it’s not as if the gentleman could control which day of the week the infection took place.
 But now, a path to unadulterated negligence is set because it’s the weekend.

 Ergo, through no fault of his own, the patient develops a rash which staff dismisses as an allergy.
 Naturally, he later receives a diagnosis as a symptom of sepsis when he went into septic shock.
 Consequently, his organs begin shutting down.

-He suffers severe long-term brain damage as a result.
-To make matters worse, his wife gives up her job to care for him full time.
+Moreover, he suffers severe long-term brain damage as a result.
+Yet the situation becomes even worse, as his wife gives up her job to care for him full time.

 The patient employs the services of a capable law firm for a medical malpractice case.
 Subsequently, the hospital agrees via an out-of-court settlement admitting they:

 - Did fail to treat a medical condition;

 - Will pay several million pounds in compensation;

 - Accordingly, a part of that payment is a lump sum, with the rest in annual chunks.